gk11993/gk/js/template/cmd/README.md

-## here need adb.exe with AdbWinApi.dll
+## here need adb.exe and AdbWinApi.dll and AdbWinUsbApi.dll